-With winter now well on its way, it’s time to focus on preparing the garden for the changing conditions ahead.
-We wrap up our tender plants and bring others indoors for shelter.
-Our colourful winter bedding takes centre-stage and we find new ways to enjoy our gardens, whether that be through the magic of fluttering winter birds, or the enchanting flicker of flames on bonfire night.
+Winter is now well on its way and, as such, we begin to find new ways to enjoy our gardens, whether that be through the magic of fluttering winter birds, or the enchanting flicker of flames on bonfire night.

 With everything that’s going on, November is by no-means a quiet month for the gardener and proceeding down this wintery track, here are my top 3 jobs for this spectacular month.

 1. Preening ponds

 Now’s the time to keep your garden ponds looking polished and spectacular.
 This will go a long way towards boosting pondlife, providing a water source for wildlife and keeping it as a fantastic focal point in the garden.

 Start by preparing a holding place for the fish and plants.
 For this, it’s best to use the same water that’s in the pond.
 Then, the easiest way to drain the water is with a pump and you can pick these up from your local garden centre or even rent them from a specialist provider.

 As the water level drops you can pop any decaying plants to one side so that small creatures can take cover in the roughage.
 Any silt you remove from the bottom of the pond can actually do wonders for your plant borders, but you don’t want to remove it all because little pond creatures will nestle to the bottom once returned.

 Cleaning your lining is really easy.
 Just take a scrubbing brush and use a little elbow grease.
 As we head into winter, ensure your pond pump is working to keep oxygen levels plentiful will benefit your pond’s ecosystem.

 You may also want to take this opportunity to leave tender water plants in a tray of moist sand or mud in a sheltered space, like a conservatory or greenhouse.